 The U.S. Energy Information Administration (EIA) cannot determine precisely how much of the crude oil imported into (or produced in) the United States is consumed in the United States.
-Crude oil that is imported into the United States is usually refined into petroleum products, such as gasoline, diesel fuel, heating oil, and jet fuel, which are then consumed in the United States, exported, and/or added to inventories.
-Some imported crude oil may be added to (and mixed with domestic crude oil) in storage/inventories, some of which may later be re-exported (along with the domestically produced crude oil).
+Crude oil that is imported into the United States is usually refined into petroleum products, such as gasoline, diesel fuel, heating oil, and jet fuel, which are then consumed in the United States, exported, or added to inventories.
+Some imported crude oil may be added to (and mixed with domestic crude oil) in storage (inventories), some of which may later be re-exported (along with the domestically produced crude oil).

-In 2022, U.S. crude oil production equaled about 11.911 million barrels per day (b/d), crude oil imports equaled about 6.281 million b/d, and crude oil exports equaled about 3.576 million b/d, with net crude oil imports equaling about 2.705 million b/d.
+In 2023, U.S. crude oil production averaged about 12.933 million barrels per day (b/d), crude oil imports averaged about 6.478 million b/d, and crude oil exports averaged about 4.058 million b/d, with net crude oil imports averaging about 2.420 million b/d.

 Learn more: